 Follow our advice on getting used to wearing your CPAP mask and above all, keep in mind that successful CPAP therapy sometimes requires patience as you adjust to therapy.
 Talk to your doctor or sleep technologist if you need additional help to adjust to therapy.

+- Take small steps to get used to the CPAP Mask.
 Try holding the mask with the hose connected to your face, without using the straps.
 Have the hose attached to the CPAP machine at a low-pressure setting (with ramp feature turned on).
 And, finally, wear the mask with the straps and with the air pressure machine turned on while awake.
 After you're comfortable with that, try sleeping with it on.

 If you're still feeling claustrophobic, talk to your doctor, sleep technologist or CPAP supplier.

-7. I can't fall asleep easily with the CPAP mask on?
+7. I can't fall asleep easily with the CPAP mask on.

 This is a normal, temporary problem that occurs most often with patients new to CPAP therapy.
 Follow our advice on getting used to your CPAP machine and try out the "ramp" feature of your machine.